soundpress/RulesOfNYC/docs/c18/index.rst

       (ii) School bus.
 The term "school bus" means every motor vehicle regardless of seating capacity owned by a public or governmental agency or private school and operated for the transportation of pupils, teachers and other persons acting in a supervisory capacity, to or from school or school activities, or privately owned and operated on a regular basis for compensation for the transportation of pupils, teachers and other persons acting in a supervisory capacity to or from school or school activities.

       (iii) Sight-seeing bus.
-The term "sight-seeing bus" means a bus for hire carrying passengers from a fixed point in the City of New York, at which point the passengers embark and are generally discharged to a place or places of interest or amusement in the City of New York, and including a charter bus, as defined in these rules, when engaged in a sight-seeing operation.
+The term "sight-seeing bus" means a bus for hire carrying passengers from a fixed point in the City of New York, at which point the passengers embark and are generally discharged to a place or places of interest, assembly, or amusement in the City of New York, and including a charter bus, as defined in these rules, when engaged in a sight-seeing operation.

+      (iv) Shuttle bus.
+The term “shuttle bus” means a bus operating entirely within the City of New York that does not charge a fee to its passengers.

+      (v) Intercity bus.
+An “intercity bus” means a bus that transports the general public between the City of New York and any location outside the City of New York in scheduled bus service.
+Such term does not include a school bus, a bus providing public transportation, or a charter bus.

    Chartered party.
 The term "chartered party" means a group of persons who, pursuant to a common purpose and under a single contract and at a fixed charge, have acquired exclusive use of a bus to travel together as a group to a specific destination or for a particular itinerary either agreed upon in advance or modified after having left the place of origin by such group.